 Would you like a monthly email roundup of tips and previously published posts all about what your garden is facing that month?
 Subscribe to our new “Very Easy Veggie Garden Monthly Digest!”

 So maybe you don’t have a good spot for a garden bed, or you’d just prefer to start small.
 But do know that container gardening has added challenges.
 Previous failure at growing plants in pots does not necessarily mean you are bad at gardening, or that you wouldn’t be successful with a different, more fool-proof …

 I don’t think you’ll ever hear anyone use the word “easy” to describe life with twins, especially the first couple years.
 I suppose most of the smart people in my life figured I would take the year off from gardening.
 Maybe I should have.
 But gardening is like a breath of fresh air to me, something that turned out to be invaluable when it felt like we were barely keeping our heads above water.

 I suppose it still feels that way sometimes.
 But suffice it to say I never seriously considered giving up my garden while my babies were young.
 I just had to find a way to make it work for me, instead of making me work for it.

-For the most part, my memories of gardening as a child are vague.
-There are a few specific ones—like that my mom’s favorite tomato varieties at the time were called Early Girl and Better Boy. ( I thought it was funny that the plants were “boys” and “girls”).
+For the most part, my memories of gardening as a kid are vague.
+There are a few specific ones—like that my mom’s favorite tomato varieties at the time were called Early Girl and Better Boy ( I thought it was funny that the plants were “boys” and “girls”).
 With our wild mountain property, she always cautioned me to keep an eye and ear out for snakes.
 I remember our corn harvests were a little underwhelming.
 But aside from that I couldn’t tell you much about our little plot and what we grew on it.
-Tomatoes and beans were the main thing I appreciated, since I didn’t like squash til I was older and we never grew peppers.
+Tomatoes were the main thing I appreciated, since I didn’t like squash til I was older and we never grew peppers.